randevlper/memoire-engine/README.md

-gold-engine
+#Gold Engine
+GE is a game engine framework built on top of SDL and other libraries.

-Building
+#Installation and Building

-Requires CMAKE on PATH
+-Requires CMAKE on PATH for the quickest setup.

-On Windows run the setup.bat and you should be good to go.
+-On Windows run the setup.bat and you should be good to go.